auth0/docs/articles/connections/grean/bankid-no.md

 Once logged in you must grant Grean easyID consent to create connections and read the clients.

 ::: note
-If you have more than one Auth0 tenant, remember to select the right one in the dialog.
+If you have more than one Auth0 domain, remember to select the right one in the dialog.
 :::

 ![Auth0 connections details](/media/articles/connections/grean/auth0-consent.png)